OfficeDev/Microsoft-Teams-Samples/samples/bot-sequential-flow-adaptive-cards/nodejs/Readme.md

 ## Setup

-1. Register a new application in the [Azure Active Directory – App Registrations](https://go.microsoft.com/fwlink/?linkid=2083908) portal.
+1. Register a new application in the [Microsoft Entra ID – App Registrations](https://go.microsoft.com/fwlink/?linkid=2083908) portal.

 2. Setup for Bot
-	- Register a AAD aap registration in Azure portal.
+	- Register a Microsoft Entra ID aap registration in Azure portal.
 	- Also, register a bot with Azure Bot Service, following the instructions [here](https://docs.microsoft.com/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-3.0).
 	- Ensure that you've [enabled the Teams Channel](https://docs.microsoft.com/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0)
 	- While registering the bot, use `https://<your_tunnel_domain>/api/messages` as the messaging endpoint.